noir-lang/noir/docs/docs/developers/addresses.md

 ### Aztec Testnet

-_Note: Contract addresses change (due to redeployments) whenever Testnet resets.
+_Note: Contract addresses change (due to redeployments) whenever the Testnet resets.
 Contact a dev on [discord](https://discord.gg/T3pr7wNc) if you're looking for a specific address on the Testnet._